Restaurants

 Audio By Carbonatix

-Every neighborhood has its own watering hole, but some spots in metro Phoenix rise above the rest.
-Whether they serve exceptional wings, a perfect pint or are filled with screens, here are the 10 best sports bars in Phoenix to cheer on your team.
+Phoenix is filled with sports bars and every neighborhood has its own favorite watering hole.
+For true sports fans, some spots in metro Phoenix rise above the rest.
+Whether they serve exceptional wings, a perfect pint or are filled with screens, here are the 10 best sports bars in Phoenix to catch the game.

 Cold Beers & Cheeseburgers